Rusty-Gere/Aliens_Fireteam_Elite/README.md

 * HUD visibility toggle for full VR immersion
 * Different camera modes for UI and menus vs gameplay
 * Custom G.R.I.P config UI with controls overview

 ...and more.

+## Update - v2.0
+* Reworked pistol swap and reload zones, now located front-center on belt.
+Gun hand will swap to pistol, off-hand will grab ammo.
+* Controllers now buzz when entering Pistol and reload zones to clearly indicate the ammo clips and pistol swap locations.
+* Fixed visual issue with flamethrower weapon.
+* New option to attach HUD to weapon or helmet.
+* Custom GRIP UI can now be closed on main monitor, for clean screen capture.
+* When opting to swap sticks, stick clicks now swap along with movement/orientation.
+* Tweaked crouch sensitivity to require less vertical motion.

 ## How to install and run
-1. Download and install UEVR injector from [HERE](https://github.com/praydog/UEVR-nightly/releases/tag/nightly-01115-e630558f92491cdc3b88d1a84f8bb37b5b0bec9f)
+1. Download and install UEVR injector from [HERE](https://github.com/praydog/UEVR-nightly/releases/tag/nightly-01126-7252d6b0b1c83c306db29d0c449659a3792b7518)
  (This is the latest version confirmed to work with the MOD.
-Anything later should also be fine).
+Anything later should be fine though, hopefully!).

 2. Download the Aliens: Fireteam Elite G.R.I.P.
-MOD from [HERE](https://github.com/Rusty-Gere/Aliens_Fireteam_Elite/releases/tag/First_release)
+MOD from [HERE](https://github.com/Rusty-Gere/Aliens_Fireteam_Elite/releases/tag/v2.0)

 3. Run the UEVR injector, then click "Import Config" in the left-hand menu.
 Navigate to where you saved the MOD, it should be named "Endeavor-Win64-Shipping.zip", select the file and click Open to import.
 A File Explorer window will open, you can just close that again, the file is now imported.